 Some of the treatment needed for osteoporosis can affect the anatomical structure of your bone tissue.
-If a dentist does not know you are taking something for this, complications can ensue following surgical procedures.
+If a dentist doesn’t know you’re taking something for this, complications can ensue following surgical procedures.
 For instance, if you undergo a tooth extraction, the jaw bone might not properly heal if the right precautions were not taken.
 This could lead to bone infection.

 Joint Replacements and Implants